 |Table of contents|

-- and obviously alternating play
+- alternating play.

-- ko is a solution;
+- ko is a solution, and

 - there are worthwhile non-local ko threats.